vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/AUDIT-EVENTS.md

 3. Tomcat or vmware-stsd service restart
 4. web.xml file modification detected

-**Priority**: ⛔ CRITICAL
+**Priority**: CRITICAL

 ### Rule 16: Rogue VM Deployment (T1564.006)

-**Attack Description**: BRICKSTORM provides attackers with persistent vCenter access, enabling them to deploy hidden VMs for staging, data exfiltration, or backup persistence.
-These rogue VMs may survive BRICKSTORM removal if not detected, providing attackers a way back into the environment.
+**Attack Description**: Attackers with persistent vCenter access can deploy hidden VMs for staging, data exfiltration, or backup persistence.
+If a rogue VM survives BRICKSTORM removal, the attackers keep a way back into the environment.

 **Trigger**: Any of:
 - `VmCreatedEvent` where VM name does not match naming convention